IIosub/Password-Generator-Project/README.md

 ##UserStory
 As a software developer I'am required to create an application that an employee can use to generate a random password

+##AcceptanceCriteria

+- It is done when generats a password when the button is clicked.

+- It is done when it present a series of prompts for password criteria.

+- It is done when there are least 8 characters but no more than 128.

+- It is done when password contains any of the Character types - Lowercase - Uppercase - Numeric - Special characters ($@%&\*, etc)

+- It is done when validate for each input and at least one character type should be selected

+- It is done when once prompts are answered then the password should be generated and displayed in an alert or written to the page